Comparisons

 Why choose SpotDraft over Ironclad:

-SpotDraft offers the best value for legal teams focused on operational efficiency.
-At 60 to 80% less than Ironclad, it's a big cost reduction without losing the legal ops features that matter day to day.
+SpotDraft is a strong fit for legal teams focused on operational efficiency, and on Vendr's medians it lands below Ironclad with a much narrower spread at the top end.
 The standout is its legal intake workflow.
 Business teams get a structured way to request contracts and track progress.
 No more email and Slack message barrages landing on your legal team's desk.
 VerifAI handles AI-powered contract review.
-Deployment wraps up in 2 to 4 weeks, a fraction of Ironclad's timeline.

 How SpotDraft compares: